procrastinate-org/procrastinate/docs/howto/logging.rst

 .. _extra: https://timber.io/blog/the-pythonic-guide-to-logging/#adding-context

-This way, you can adapt the logs to whatever formats suits your needs the most, using a log filter::
+This way, you can adapt the logs to whatever format suits your needs the most, using a log filter::

     import logging